 So how about affiliate sales?
 When a reader clicks an ad, you might get a few cents; when they buy an e-product that you’re an affiliate for, you’re likely to get at least a few dollars.
 If your blogging niche lends itself to affiliate promotions — if you write about expensive technology, for instance — then you might make at least a small income through reviews, product comparisons, and so on, with links to Amazon.

-- You may spend a lot of time assessing and reviewing a product, writing in detail about it, only for the product owner to withdraw their affiliate program (or take the product off the market altogether).
+- You may spend a lot of time assessing, reviewing, and writing in detail about a product only for the product owner to withdraw their affiliate program (or take the product off the market altogether).
 This is the most frustrating possibility of all.

 I’m not saying that you shouldn’t use advertising or affiliate links.
 They can be a nice way to generate a little extra income from your blog.
 Unless you have huge amounts of traffic, though, they’re very unlikely to allow you to make a living.

-The good news is that these alternative monetization methods – which involve turning your blog into a proper business – are very effective ways to start making money.
-The first two, you could get started with today.
+The good news is that the following alternative monetization methods — which involve turning your blog into a proper business — are very effective ways to start making money.

 Business #1: Freelancing